mvaganov/thinkwithtools/curriculum.md

   <li> <i>Knowing the costs of technology increases our agency to choose wisely.</i>
   <li> Ask the students if they learned anything they could do in this class that they didn't know before the class started.
   <li> It should be evident that this technology is capable of amazing results that humanity is only just beginning to tap into.
 It can save time, supercharge creativity, and with that extra time and creative value, we can iterate on our unique values to do better work.
-  <li> When you use this technolgy, ask yourself if what you are doing is worth the costs.
+  <li> When you use this technology, ask yourself if what you are doing is worth the costs.
 Make choices that are worth the costs.
 You should be practiced and skilled with this technology.
 You should avoid being wasteful with it.
 </ul>
 </ul></details>
 <details><summary>Reflect: What tradeoffs come with AI?
 How should we use it wisely?</summary><ul>